 “and send it unto the seven churches which are in Asia”

 But some others are seemingly known to have existed very early.
-How do we address this?
+How do we explain this?

 Well first of all not every place Paul visited in Acts (in Asia or elsewhere) was a place a Church was planted.
 Some may have produced converts but they likely joined Churches elsewhere or became traveling companions of Paul.